-The MECRS is administered by a seven-member Board of Trustees (the Board) whose responsibilities include the formulation of policy and determination of employee eligibility for participation and benefits.
+The MECRS is administered by a seven-member Board, whose responsibilities include the formulation of policy and determination of employee eligibility for participation and benefits.
 The Board also oversees the daily administrative, fiscal and investment operations of the Retirement System.